You need to enable JavaScript to run this app.

 If your rubbish bin is still too full after you've taken out food scraps, consider:

-• Pet poo - if you have a lot of pet poo, there are discounted pet poo composting options which will reduce your waste.
+• Pet poo - if you have a lot of pet poo, there are discounted pet poo composting options to help reduce your waste.

 Other ways to reduce rubbish include: